-Hyacinth plants are a common spring-flowering bulbs known for their flamboyant, beautiful and exceptionally fragrant blooms.
+Hyacinth plants are common spring-flowering bulbs known for their flamboyant, beautiful and exceptionally fragrant blooms.

-Hyacinth bulb can be planted in bed, pot, vase and window boxe; they look beautiful when planted in groups.
+Hyacinth bulb can be planted in a bed, pot, vase, and window planter boxes; they look beautiful when planted in groups.

-They normally flower in the spring garden, but they can also be kept inside to create a flowering hyacinth vase Christmas show.
-Some varieties or kinds of hyacinths that you can also try includes water hyacinths, grape hyacinths, also known as Muscari and Dutch hyacinth, Hyacinthus orientalis.
+Blooming normally happens in the spring, but they can also be kept inside to create a flowering hyacinth vase Christmas show.

-Read on to discover the ways on growing hyacinths effectively in your home and garden!
+Read on to discover the ways of growing hyacinths effectively in your home and garden!